vagurtomejia/hANuMAn/README.md

 # hANuMAN
 ## My Absolutely Non Meticulous but hANdy things

-Things I have learned in the past years and can be useful for some people.
+Things I have learned in the past years and may be useful for some people.